zigster64/datastar.http.zig/README.md

 Who is this repo for ?

-- People usingw, experimenting with, or contributing to Datastar. https://data-star.dev.
+- People using, experimenting with, or contributing to Datastar. https://data-star.dev.

 It is a state of the art Hypermedia-first library for building apps.